danielmatthew/website/work.md

 A collection of work that I have undertaken over the past 12 months or so.
 Please feel free to ask any questions!

-I like to build responsive web sites.
+I like to build responsive web sites and rich web applications.

 ## Technology Stack

 ### Experimental
 A bunch of the new hotness that I'm tinkering with:

 - Ionic
-- React.js
+- React
 - Parse
 - Framer